PrimeDAO/deals-docs/published-md-files/edit-a-deal.md

 You will be prompted to provide a signature with your wallet.
 Sign it and you’re done.

-Always remember that editing a Deal reset all votes already casted by the Deal Representatives (except if you merely change the privacy settings).
+Always remember that editing a Deal reset all votes already casted by the Deal Representative(s) (except if you merely change the privacy settings).